optiqs/optiqs/README.md

 # optiqs

 `optiqs` is a state management library for typescript apps based on [monocle-ts](https://github.com/gcanti/monocle-ts).
+The library itself is only 350b minified and gzipped.
 It currently implements a single reducer and action creator, ready to be hooked in a standard redux setup.

 # use case (tl;dr)